 Jason McStoots, Assistant Stage Director

 The story revolves around the fictional character of Moore of Moore Hall, who is tasked with defending the town of Wantley from a fearsome dragon.
-The dragon, named Asparagus, has been terrorizing the town and devouring its inhabitants.
-Moore, aided by his trusty sidekick, Margery, takes on the challenge of slaying the dragon and saving the townspeople.
+The dragon has been terrorizing the town and devouring its inhabitants.
+Moore, aided by Margery, his sweatheart, takes on the challenge of slaying the dragon and saving the townspeople.

 “The Dragon of Wantley” combines elements of English folklore, mythology, and social commentary.
 It uses witty dialogue, lively music, and humorous situations to entertain the audience.
 The opera was well-received during its initial run and remained popular throughout the 18th century.